Naomi and Ely's No Kiss List

 Naomi and Ely's No Kiss List is a 2015 American romantic comedy-drama film written by Amy Andelson and Emily Meyer, and directed by Kristin Hanggi.
 It is based on the 2007 book of the same name by Rachel Cohn and David Levithan.
 The film stars Victoria Justice, Pierson Fodé, and Matthew Daddario.
 It had its world premiere at the Outfest Film Festival on July 17, 2015.
-It was then released on September 18, 2015, through video on demand.
-The film produced over $1 million in the box-office and was made on a budget of $3 million.
-In a 2016 interview, Victoria Justice stated that "...the film is a drama, to say the least.
-There is no true plot to the film and I feel like after the movie ended, Ely and Naomi got an apartment together and finally lived their true happy endings."

 Plot

 Naomi and Ely have been best friends and neighbors in the same apartment building in New York City for years.
 Ely is gay, often having casual hook-ups with other guys, while Naomi is heterosexual and has recently begun dating "Bruce 2," although she has always been secretly in love with Ely.

 Naomi and Ely have a "No Kiss List" where the guys on the list are forbidden to them both.
 In the beginning of the film, they add Gabriel, their young and handsome doorman, to the list.
 Everything is going well until Ely isn't always available when Naomi needs him.
 She has been struggling to help her mother recover from her father leaving after having an affair.
-Furthermore, Naomi hasn't accepted that Ely is gay; she has always fantasized about him falling in love with and marrying her one day.
+Furthermore, Naomi has always fantasized about him falling in love with and marrying her one day.

 Frustrated about the hopelessness of the situation, she lashes out at Ely's promiscuity.
 He replies that Naomi, who is still a virgin, is just taking her sexual frustration out on him.

 One night, Naomi brings Ely along on a date with Bruce 2.
 After a fun night out, Naomi wants to go home but Ely pushes her to go home with Bruce to have sex, which she reluctantly agrees.
 They awkwardly make out in Bruce's dorm room until they are accidentally interrupted.
 A few days later, Ely discovers Bruce 2 waiting for Naomi in the hallway and offers him a drink while he waits.
 In Ely's bedroom, Bruce discovers his X-Men comics and they start bonding.
 They kiss spontaneously, but Ely immediately regrets it and apologizes.